jillmpla/fetchmeamovie/README.md

 # 🎬 Fetch Me a Movie

-A sleek and responsive React app that lets users search for movies by title, browse matching results, and view detailed information powered by the [OMDb API](https://www.omdbapi.com/).
+A responsive, accessible movie finder built with React.
+Search by title to browse posters and quick facts, then view full details including director, cast, plot, and runtime, powered by the [OMDb API](https://www.omdbapi.com/).

 ---